Boundedness questions for Calabi-Yau threefolds: Case : general results

-The second technical result has the effect that for cases (2) and (3) above, knowing the class of any integral movable divisor is enough to yield boundedness, whilst in case (1) we may also need to specify the class of a rigid non-movable surface.
+The second technical result has the effect that for cases (2) and (3) above, knowing the class of any integral divisor with some multiple being mobile is enough to yield boundedness, whilst in case (1) we may also (in the absence of bigness) need to specify the class of the rigid non-movable surface.
+It may be thought of as a partial generalization of Proposition 1.1 for the case $\rho =2$.

-\begin{thm} With the notation above, suppose we also specify the class $L$ of a non-trivial integral movable divisor on $X$ which is not big.
+\begin{thm} We assume as above that $X$ is a \CY threefold with Picard number $\rho (X) =2$ and that the cubic and linear forms on $\HR 2 X = \R ^2$ are given, as is the component $P^\circ$ of the positive index cone containing the \Kahler cone, with $P$ denoting its closure.
+Suppose we also specify the class $L$ of a non-trivial integral divisor on $X$, which is not big but some positive multiple is mobile.

 (i) Assuming $L$ is not semi-ample, we have boundedness for the corresponding family of \CY threefolds.
 If $L$ is semi-ample, there exists at most one rigid non-movable surface on $X$.